You merely exist.

 Anyone can suffer from Ulceritive Colitis or Crohn’s Disease.

 President John F. Kennedy had UC.
 So does former San Diego Chargers kicker Rolf Benirschke as well as Hockey stars Theoren Fleury and Shayne Corson.
-New York Jets quarterback David Garrard and actress Shannen Doherty suffer from Crohn’s.
+Ex-NFL quarterback David Garrard and actress Shannen Doherty suffer from Crohn’s.

 Someone close to you suffers from one or the other.

 We’re not done.
 There’s still no cure!
 Please remember my story.
 I want to help find a cure.
-Please sponsor me, make a donation and/or join me for the LOS ANGELES TAKE STEPS!
-BE HEARD WALK FOR CROHN’S & COLITIS Saturday, June 29th, 2013 at Crescent Bay Park in Santa MonicaRegistration & Festival 4:00PM, Walk 5:00PM.
+Please sponsor me, make a donation at CCFA.org by clicking on the link below.

 Any amount you can afford is a blessing because every amount helps find a cure.
 Let’s help those afflicted, and merely existing, not have to settle for a remedy as I had to.